microsoft/jacdac/services/wifi.md

 A WiFi network scan has completed.
 Results can be read with the `last_scan_results` command.
 The event indicates how many networks where found, and how many are considered as candidates for connection.

+    event networks_changed @ 0x81

+Emitted whenever the list of known networks is updated.